Newsletter: Save & Upload a Template

 The purpose of inline styles is cross-client compatibility.
 Some email/webmail clients do not support style tags and requires inline CSS to display the email properly.

-When you are done click the save button to save any changes or updates.
+When you are done, click the Save Template button to save any changes or updates.

-By choosing the HTML code option you can create a theme in the visual editor or by adding HTML code, clicking the source button as image below:
+By choosing the this option, you can create a template in the visual editor or by adding HTML code by clicking the source button:

 Website & Email Hosting